olls/maze/README.md

 Usage: ```python main.py [maze]```

-Mazes are defined with these charicters:
+Mazes are defined with these characters:

 ```
 1: down